Legacy Cocoa Mode

 Right now, the new mode is inactive, and can be enabled by explicitly setting the

 UseLegacyToffeeMode project setting to

 True.
-The default will change once the new mode is fully functional and compatible, and the option will be removed completely eventually, when the legacy Cocoa mode will be discontinued (probably not until 2020).
+The default will change once the new mode is fully functional and compatible, and the option will be removed completely eventually, when the legacy Cocoa mode will be discontinued (probably not for quite a while).